zoharbabin/ai-hackerspace-chat-chronicles/README.md

 A festive web application that analyzes WhatsApp chat exports to create beautiful visualizations and AI-powered insights about your group conversations.
 Perfect for celebrating your group's year in messages!

+This was also an experiement of writing an entire project where:

+1. ChatGPT o1-Pro was the Product Manager
+2. Roo-Cline powered by Claude 3.5 Sonnet was the Developer and QA
+3. A human ([@zoharbabin](https://github.com/zoharbabin/)) as the investor and manager

 ## Features 🌟

 - **Interactive Timeline**: Visualize chat activity over time